AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

     * Cons: May produce partial matches that are not meaningful (e.g. “Meta” matching “Metaverse”).

 * **Alternative 2:** Exact or regex-based matching.
-    * Pros: Allows for precise control — users can specify exact matches or complex patterns.
+    * Pros: Allows for precise control as users can specify exact matches or complex patterns.
     * Pros: More suitable for power users who need fine-grained filtering.
     * Cons: Less user-friendly for casual users unfamiliar with regex or strict syntax.
     * Cons: Increased complexity compared to simple substring search due to more complex validation and greater likelihood of parsing errors.